 Members of the Executive Committee are elected by the Council at its Annual Meeting.
-The Chairman and three other members are elected by both the full members and the associate members.
+The Chairman and four other members are elected by both the full members and the associate members.
 The remaining five (or six members if the Immediate Past Chairman does not form part of the Committee) may be elected by the full members only.

-Ms Jianbo SUN, Vice Chairman (China Construction Bank)
+Ms. SUN Jianbo, Vice Chairman (China Construction Bank)

-Ms Daniela BONZANINI (Banca IFIS)
+Ms. Daniela BONZANINI, Vice Chairman (Banca IFIS)

-Dr Benedict ORAMAH (African Export-Import Bank)
+Dr. Benedict ORAMAH (African Export-Import Bank)

-Mr. Panos PAPATHEODOROU (Laiki Factors & Forfaiters)
+Mr. Panos PAPATHEODOROU (Optima Factors S.A.)

-Mr Andrew ZBIKOWSKI (ING Commercial Finance Poland)
+Mr. Andrzej ZBIKOWSKI (ING Commercial Finance Poland)

-Ms Joy ZHU (The CIT Group/Commercial Services)
+Ms. Joy ZHU (The CIT Group/Commercial Services)

 The Chairman shall be elected as a member of the Executive Committee for a period of two years.
 The last two years of his period of service, after having served as Chairman, will be in the capacity of Immediate Past Chairman.
 If the Chairman is not able to fulfil the leadership of the Executive Committee, the Executive Committee may appoint a substitute Chairman to fulfil the remaining period of service.